A relativistic non-perturbative local model of fractons and its non-local perturbative hidden sector: Introduction

-A gauge theoretical approach to describe fractons have been developed in the last few years, see for instance \cite{Pretko:2016lgv,Pretko:2020cko,Bertolini:2022ijb,Blasi:2022mbl,Bertolini:2023juh,Sobreiro:2023fki}.
-Just like ordinary electrodynamics, fractonic gauge models can be cast in terms of potentials and gauge principles \cite{Pretko:2016lgv,Pretko:2020cko,Blasi:2022mbl,Bertolini:2022ijb,Bertolini:2023juh, Sobreiro:2023fki}.
-Particularly, as proved by Blasi and Maggiore \cite{Blasi:2022mbl}, a model of fractons based merely on gauge principles, gives a fracton action composed by a covariant fractonic action and the Fierz-Pauli action for spin-2 massless gravitons \cite{Fierz:1939ix,Gambuti:2021meo}.
+A gauge theoretical approach to describe fractons has been developed in the last few years, see for instance \cite{Pretko:2016lgv,Pretko:2020cko,Bertolini:2022ijb,Blasi:2022mbl,Bertolini:2023juh,Sobreiro:2023fki}.
+Just like ordinary electrodynamics, fractonic gauge models can be cast in terms of potentials, charges, and gauge principles \cite{Pretko:2016lgv,Pretko:2020cko,Blasi:2022mbl,Bertolini:2022ijb,Bertolini:2023juh, Sobreiro:2023fki}.
+Particularly, as proved by Blasi and Maggiore \cite{Blasi:2022mbl}, a model of fractons based merely on the gauge principle, special relativity, and polynomial locality supplies a fracton action composed of a covariant fractonic action and the Fierz-Pauli action for spin-2 massless particles \cite{Fierz:1939ix,Gambuti:2021meo}.
 Thence, the covariant Blasi-Maggiore (BM) model is actually a generalization of the pure fractonic gauge theory, by including gravitational modes on the stage.
-See also \cite{Bertolini:2023juh} and references therein.
+See also \cite{Bertolini:2023juh,Sobreiro:2023fki} and references therein.

-In this letter we construct a gauge invariant model for scalar fractonic matter coupled to a symmetric gauge field.
-The result is that of BM model \cite{Blasi:2022mbl,Bertolini:2022ijb,Bertolini:2023juh} and a covariant version of Pretko's scalar theory of fractons \cite{Pretko:2020cko}.
-The scalar action is quartic on the scalar field and does not allow a direct perturbative analysis.
-However, by turning to the polar representation of the scalar field and performing a suitable change of variables, we attain an effective exact model carrying a quadratic sector.
+In this work, we construct a gauge invariant model for scalar fractonic matter coupled to a symmetric gauge field.
+The result is that of the BM model \cite{Blasi:2022mbl,Bertolini:2022ijb,Bertolini:2023juh} and a covariant version of Pretko's scalar model \cite{Pretko:2020cko} for fractons.
+The scalar action is quartic in the scalar field and does not allow a direct perturbative analysis.
+However, by performing a suitable change of variables, we attain an effective exact model carrying a quadratic sector.
 Therefore, a perturbative analysis possibility shows up.
 The price paid is that the action has non-local interacting terms.

 The field equations are then obtained and discussed.
-Particularly, we show that, if the gauge field is known, an exact solution for the effective fractonic field is at our disposal.
+It is first shown that the equation for the fracton accepts a constant field configuration solution if the gauge fractonic field is light-like.
+Additionally, this static fracton solution induces mass to the gauge field, which behaves as massive waves.
+Therefore, the charges remain static and immobile even in the presence of fractonic waves.
+In return, it seems that the waves are slowed down by the presence of the fractonic immobile charges.

+We also study the linearized field equations for small fluctuations around the fracton background field.
+In this case, the fluctuation of the gauge field remains behaving as massive waves if the gauge field is traceless.
+The fracton fluctuation is ruled by a much more complicated fourth-order free equation but with no influence of the gauge field.
+Therefore, the background remains fixed and fractonic waves cannot affect them nor the fracton fluctuations.
+On the other hand, the fractonic waves are slowed down when traveling in the fracton charge background.